-Running from July to September 2019, the Maths4Life Programme is aimed at outstanding and highly motivated undergraduates and MSc students with a strong interest in mathematics and statistics.
+Running from July to September 2021, the Maths4Life Programme is aimed at outstanding and highly motivated BSc and MSc students with a strong interest in mathematics and statistics.

-IRB Barcelona is looking for young undergraduate and MSc students from the national and international community who wish to get involved in multidisciplinary research at the interface between mathematics, statistics, informatics, and biomedicine.
+IRB Barcelona is looking for BSc and MSc students from the national and international community who wish to get involved in multidisciplinary research at the interface between mathematics, statistics, informatics, and biomedicine.
 The successful candidates will collaborate in developing cutting-edge statistical/computational methods to apply to biological and biomedical research topics.
-We encourage applications from statisticians, mathematicians, computational scientists, and bioinformaticians wishing to follow a career in the biosciences.
-The selected students will work individually with IRB Barcelona scientists on diverse topics addressed by the research groups at the institute.
-The students will be mentored by a senior researcher and will also have the opportunity to participate in-house institutional activities during their internship.
+We encourage applications from statisticians, mathematicians, computational scientists, and bioinformaticians wishing to pursue a career in the biosciences.
+The successful candidates will work individually with IRB Barcelona scientists on diverse topics addressed by the research groups at the Institute.

-We offer a total of four grants to carry out research with one of the following research groups:
+They will be mentored by a senior researcher and will also have the opportunity to participate in in-house institutional activities during the internship.
+We offer four grants to carry out research with one of the following groups:

 - Structural bioinformatics and network biology

 - Biomedical Genomics